 AM+PLUS microorganisms build true soil life - they make bound minerals plant-available, promote fermentative rather than putrefactive processes, and form the invisible network that a healthy plant root needs.

 All of this takes time.
 Zeolite works from the first season.
-Basalt unfolds its full potential over several years.
+Basalt develops its full potential over several years.
 A truly living soil with a rich microbial environment - that is the result of several seasons of consistent care.

-Soil pH value
+Soil pH

 Foliar fertilization - with Grünkraft Calcium and Grünkraft Zeolith Pur - is the direct way.
-No detours via soil, root, and long transport through the plant stem.
+No detours via soil, roots, and long transport through the plant stem.
 The nutrients go directly into the leaf.

 Foliar fertilization works independently of soil conditions.
 This is its decisive advantage - and at the same time the basis for the bypass effect.